aws/copilot-cli/site/content/docs/manifest/rd-web-service.en.md

 <div class="separator"></div>

 <a id="http" href="#http" class="field">`http`</a> <span class="type">Map</span>
-The http section contains parameters relating to http configurations.
+The http section contains parameters related to the managed load balancer.

 <span class="parent-field">http.</span><a id="http-healthcheck" href="#http-healthcheck" class="field">`healthcheck`</a> <span class="type">String or Map</span>
 If you specify a string, Copilot interprets it as the path exposed in your container to handle target group health check requests.
 The default is "/".